Home/Reviews/Full Review/Parktown Residence

 Tier 3 5BR Premium Polished marble 900mm (L/D), premium timber (bedrooms) Quartz countertop, 617L fridge, steam oven Standalone washer + dryer, wine chiller, ducted AC

+The Tier 1-to-2 jump is meaningful: timber instead of vinyl, 617L fridge instead of 325L, standalone washer and dryer.
 The 4BR and 4BR Premium units get 2.9m ceiling height in the living and dining areas, stepping down to 2.79m in bedrooms.
-That 11cm difference in the common spaces makes the living hall feel noticeably more open, especially in units with 40+ sqm living areas.

 Facility Size